End of Watch: 03/22/1993

 The suspect was eventually charged with felony hit and run, attempting to elude, reckless driving and no valid operator’s license.
 He served thirty days at the King County Youth Service Center.

-Trooper Frink was an eight-year veteran of the Washington State Patrol, graduated in the 62nd Trooper Basic Training class and was assigned to District 2’s motors detachment.
+Trooper Frink served the Washington State Patrol for eight years; he graduated in the 62nd Trooper Basic Training class and was assigned to District 2’s motors detachment.
 He was the twenty-fifth Washington State Patrol trooper and seventh motors trooper to die in the line of duty.
-He was survived by his wife, daughter, and son; his mother and father and his brother, also a Washington State Patrol Trooper.
+He is survived by his wife, daughter and son; his mother and father and his brother, also a Washington State Patrol Trooper.